 With so many players competing for stations’ business, pubcasting development experts don’t know how much revenue vehicle donations generate systemwide.
 Michal Heiplik, director of the Contributor Development Partnership based at WGBH, estimates that total returns could be as much as $20 million annually.

-CDP, a fundraising cooperative backed by the Public Television Major Market Group and the Corporation for Public Broadcasting, recently entered the field as a potential disruptor to the vendors now working with stations.
+CDP, a fundraising cooperative backed by CPB and the Public Television Major Market Group, recently entered the field as a potential disruptor to the vendors now working with stations.
 The partnership unveiled a program that standardizes the fees paid to vendors, which can vary widely depending on the condition and sale value of the car, and frequently are not disclosed to donors or the station.
 The 18 stations participating in CDP’s program pay a flat fee for each vehicle prior to sale, regardless of its condition.

 At stake are millions in fees and proceeds to the vendors and the stations they work with.
 Public media is a latecomer to vehicle-donation fundraising, but the practice has spread exponentially during the past five years, according to station-based development officers and executives at vehicle donation programs.